For technical details on variables, see:

 Our decision to use the federal threshold as the default threshold when the provincial threshold was higher is, frankly, a matter of judgment.
 Thus, it was important to understand whether this would affect the results significantly.
 To see whether this was so, we calculated the overall index both ways and found that changes were small and that the overall results were not significantly affected.

-The Tax Foundation calculated the federal tax burden by US state up to the year 2005 using sophisticated techniques but has not issued updates in recent years.
-As several years of data are now missing, we now use data on federal tax collections within each state directly from the US Internal Revenue Service.
-Due to data availability issues, we only include data back to 2003 in this printed report.
+- The Tax Foundation calculated the federal tax burden by US state up to the year 2005 using sophisticated techniques but has not issued updates in recent years.
+As several years of data are missing, we use data on federal tax collections within each state directly from the US Internal Revenue Service.

-The data for federal spending in the US states comes from the Consolidated Federal Funds Report, which has now been discontinued.
+- The historical data for federal spending in the US states comes from the Consolidated Federal Funds Report, which has been discontinued.
 The last year available is 2010.
-We used the percentage increase in the subnational amounts for 2011, 2012, and 2013 to calculate an estimate for the federal amounts for both 1A and 1B.
+We used the annual percentage increases in the subnational amounts for the years since 2010 to calculate annual estimates for the federal amounts for both 1A and 1B for those years.

-There is a similar issue in the all-government index with regard to Variable 2A, which measures income and payroll taxes.
-Because states with low corporate income tax (CIT) burdens tend to attract corporate relocations, those states may tend to have inordinately large revenue from corporate income tax.
+- There is a similar issue in the all-government index with regard to Variable 2A, which measures income and payroll taxes.
+Because states with low corporate income-tax (CIT) burdens tend to attract corporate relocations, those states may tend to have inordinately large revenue from corporate income tax.
 At the state level, when a corporation has operations in multiple states, taxable corporate income is apportioned based on activity within each state.
 At the federal level, there are wide disparities in federal CIT revenue collected in the various states (measured as a percentage of personal income) that cannot be driven by differences in state policy.
-For that reason, we have used the national average in each country for the federal CIT portion of 2A in each state.
+For that reason, we have used the national average in each country for the federal CIT portion of 2A in each state or province.